-Excluding the restricted fixed asset funds there is a total carried forward of £1.1m (2022: £651k) of which £nil (2022: £132k deficit) relates to the pension asset.
-The closing funds excluding the restricted fixed asset fund and the pension asset are therefore a surplus of £1.1m (2022: £783k).
-The free reserves at the year end are £121k.
+Excluding the restricted fixed asset funds there is a total carried forward of £1m (2023: £1.1m).
+The free reserves at the year end are £229k.

-The key focus for the Trust moving forward is to maintain the reserves position at £670,000 in order to reflect the uncertainties in the future funding formula in education and the increasing age and condition of the site and the economic pressures.
+The key focus for the Trust to the date of transition is to maintain the reserves position at £670,000 in order to reflect the uncertainties in the future funding formula in education and the increasing age and condition of the site and the economic pressures.